Local Support

 and is a trusted leader within their community.

-In 2024, the Affiliate of the Year award went to the Autism Society of Greater Phoenix,
+In 2025, the Affiliate of the Year award went to the the Autism Society Nassau/Suffolk,

 Affiliate Highlights